-Subordinated debt consists mainly of liabilities to shareholders and other international financial institutions which in the event of insolvency or liquidation are not repaid until all non-subordinated creditors have been satisfied.
+Subordinated debt consists mainly of liabilities to shareholder which in the event of insolvency or liquidation are not repaid until all non-subordinated creditors have been satisfied.
 There is no obligation to repay early.

 Following initial recognition at fair value, the subordinated debt is measured at amortised cost.
-Premiums and discounts are accounted for over the respective terms in the profit or loss under "net interest income".
+Premiums and discounts are accounted for over the respective terms in the profit or loss under "interest expense".